 Pursuant to Public Contract Code (PCC) conflict of interest rules 10831-10832, campuses may not contract with current or recently separated CSU employees.
-Thus, an employee cannot be treated as an independent contractor when performing the same or similar services as those performed as an employee.
-While the PCC conflict of interest rules do provide a limited exception to this rule for employees with teaching or research responsibilities, tax guidelines prohibit treating an employee as an independent contractor when performing the same or similar services as those performed as an employee, regardless of the type of position held.
-See Appendix A for further details.
+Thus, an employee cannot be treated as an independent contractor when performing the same or similar services as those performed by an employee.
+While the PCC